cherryramatisdev/my_brain/REPL Driven Development - For not so smart developers.md

 Although it's cool to discuss the theory part and to think about a new philosophy, I want to help you put all of this in practice so let's go for the practical goodies shall we?

-## The practical tips, how to setup a simple REPL in a ruby application?
+## How to setup a simple REPL in a ruby application?

 On all my application tutorials I start by setting up an application level REPL, it's basically a `console` script that loads all the files inside your project, if you're using a framework like [Ruby on Rails](https://rubyonrails.org) or [Hanami](https://hanamirb.org) you already have a console by running the command `console` also.